 Yes, Mumas had done an offensive thing to Sente; and Sente’s household was loyal.

-When I was put on trial, a letter entrusted by Mumas to a servant of his own—instructed it be brought to light upon his death—exposed a secret that will not very much astonish.
+When my ordeal was ended, a letter entrusted by Mumas to a servant of his own—instructed it be brought to light upon his death—exposed a secret that will not very much astonish.

 Contracted marriage was the way in our land, of safekeeping fortunes.
 Every person of substance had a vote in the government, and the right of appointment; the militias of every quarter were raised at direct cost to the rulers there, and this was how order was kept.

 Husbands and wives often produced two or three, as barring accident…and then took up their separate domiciles.
 Children born of paramours had no part—or rather, theirs was that of the parent.
 If he were a slave, the child was born to slavery; if she were a wine-seller, the child was reared in her trade.
 A juggler, a refugee, a soldier, a horse-thief, a fortune-teller, these comings and goings produced such as they produced.
 But the law was iron, keeping them in their place.

 And yet…the world is wide.
 Before my exile I’d known little of it.